Staff & Board

 E-mail Ben: email@example.com

 Ryan lives in Coeur d’Alene with his wife Jaime, and their two dogs Keno and Crouton.
 You can find him online at RyanSArnold.com

-Rebecca Patano is a principal in DOMA Coffee Roasting Company, a longtime business partner of the organization.
+Rebecca Patano is co-owner of DOMA Coffee Roasting Company, a longtime business supporter of Kootenai Environmental Alliance.
 Rebecca is experienced in responsible business practices, working closely within the Fair Trade movement for green coffee.
 She has strong ties to the local community, expertise in design, marketing, and business operations.
 Rebecca has been a life long environmentalist and outdoor enthusiast and has served on the KEA Board of Directors since 2011.

 E-mail Rebecca: firstname.lastname@example.org